Roger Lebel

 Roger Lebel (June 5, 1923 – June 18, 1994) was a Canadian actor.

 Career

 Label was born in Rivière-du-Loup, Quebec, Canada.
 A Québécois character actor, Roger Lebel began his career on stage and in radio.
 He started to show up movies in the mid-1950s, and had supporting roles in important Quebec films such as La Mort d’un bûcheron, Réjeanne Padovani, Gina, Les Bons Débarras and Un Zoo la nuit.
 He won the Genie Award for best supporting actor in Un Zoo, as the dying father, his last screen appearance.

+He won the 1987 Prix Guy-L'Écuyer for Un Zoo la nuit.